Chateau HAUT BRISSON St Emilion (750ml)

 Dark, inky color, followed by aromas of black cherries, cassis, vanilla-spice along with stony minerals.
 Medium to full body, with a lovely, fine texture, giving it a sense of elegance.
 It remains beautifully balanced all the way through the velvety finish, leaving behind streaks of black fruits and mineral.
 This has the potential to last a decade, and will also be approachable early on.

 Produced from 90% Merlot and 10% Cabernet Franc grown on clay limestone soil with gravel and brown clay loam mixed in from the Saint Emilion Grand Cru Appellation.
-The estate farms about 20 ha of 40 year old vines that are currently in organic conversion.
 The grapes are harvested by hand and fermented in a combination of stainless steel and Bordeaux barrels (about 10% of the harvest); 40% new oak with the remaining 60% of the barrels of various ages.
 Malolactic fermentation and barrel ageing for about 15-18 months before release.